 In the test, UE is configured to perform RLM on SSB, with detectionResource included in RadioLinkMonitoringRS set to SSB#0, and purpose set to ‘rlf’.
 Supported test configurations are shown in table A.14.4.1.1.1-1.
 The test parameters are given in Tables A.14.4.1.1.1-2, A.14.4.1.1.1-3, and A.14.4.1.1.1-4 below.
 There is one cell (Cell 1), which is the active NR cell, in the test.
 The test consists of three successive time periods, with time duration of T1, T2 and T3 respectively.
 Figure A.14.4.1.1.1-1 shows the variation of the downlink SNR in the active cell to emulate out-of-sync and in-sync states.
 Prior to the start of the time duration T1, the UE shall be fully synchronized to Cell 1.
 The UE shall be configured for periodic CSI reporting with a reporting periodicity of 5 ms. The UE is configured to perform inter-frequency measurements using Gap Pattern ID #0 (40ms) in test 1.

-During the test, the test system shall emulate and send the GNSS signal to the test UE.
-The test parameters for GNSS signals are defined in B.4.1.
 The UE shall be provided with the valid information about the SAN serving the each cell in the test before the test.